dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/fishbone-ishikawa-diagram.md

 Question: What is the primary objective of using a Fishbone/Ishikawa Diagram in root cause analysis?
 A: To manage team schedules and project timelines.
 B: Identifying potential causes of a problem and categorizing them.
-C: Focusing on the development of new marketing strategies.
+C: Focusing on the development of new marketing strategies and campaigns.
-D: Tracking financial transactions and budget allocations.
+D: Tracking financial transactions and budget allocations for the project.
 Answer: B
 Explanation: The primary objective of using a Fishbone/Ishikawa Diagram is to identify potential causes of a problem or effect and categorize them in a structured manner.

 Question: In the creation of a Fishbone Diagram, what role does the 'Spine' play?
 A: It represents the timeline for project completion.
 B: The Spine serves as the central axis where primary causes are attached.
-C: Used for outlining the financial budget of the project.
+C: Used for outlining the financial budget of the project and its allocation.
 D: It displays the hierarchy of the project team.
 Answer: B
 Explanation: In a Fishbone Diagram, the Spine serves as the central axis, extending from the head, where the primary categories of causes or "bones" are attached.